sailoog/openplotter-documentation/en/1w_temp_sensor.md

 ![](DS18B20.png)

- You can connect multiple one wire **DS18B20** temperature sensors to OpenPlotter to get temperature data from
+ You can connect multiple one wire **DS18B20** sensors to OpenPlotter.
+These sensor are waterproof and can withstand high temperatures  to get temperature data from